Mordris/AI-Powered-Automated-Attendance-System/README.md

 3.  **Robust Liveness Detection:** Integrate a production-ready passive liveness detection model.
 4.  **Full OAuth2 Authentication & Granular RBAC:** Implement a more robust and standard authentication/authorization mechanism across the system.
 5.  **Advanced CI/CD and Deployment Strategies:** Mature CI/CD pipelines for blue/green or canary deployments, and further refine production deployment strategies for high availability and resilience.

----

-This README provides a comprehensive overview of the system's architecture, functionality, and future direction.